megascatterbomb/mega_mod/README.md

 Saved over 300 edicts by removing gameplay-irrelevant elements.

+## Prevent players going the wrong way on pl_breadspace

+Spawns a door at the top of that ramp using the door model featured throughout the map.
+Door opens once B is captured.

 ## Fix captures not being counted correctly in scoreboard.

 In Payload, the team scores are supposed to reflect how many control points that team has captured.